 Blyth's Hornbill (Rhyticeros plicatus) is a species of bird that lives in tropical rainforest of New Guinea (PNG and West Papua) and its surrounding islands.
-The indigenous people in Papua Barat region see the bird as Symbol of Love.
-A couple of hornbill is usually seen in trees or in the air.
+The indigenous people in Papua Barat region see the bird as Symbol of True Love.
+A couple of hornbill is usually seen sitting in trees or flying in the air.
 They find fruiting tree, or sit on the branch of a tree together.
 After mating, female Blyth's hornbill will get pregnant and later will lay her egg(s) in a hollow of a tree trunk.
-She will take care of baby until it is big enough to live by his or herself.
+She will take care of her baby until it is big enough to live by his or herself.
 During that time, male Blyth's hornbill fly to all corners of the forest to feed the mother and her baby.
 Fruits that Blyth's hornbill like to eat include nutmeg and ficus.

 Local villagers in West Papua say that if one of the couple dies, the one that survives will live alone until the end of his or her life.
 Blyth's hornbill often fly in a group of 2, 4, or even more.
 Personally I used to see a huge group of hornbill, more than 30 of them, flying in the air.
 They usually fly to certain area of the forest to find fruits.